bralani/retopology/README.md

 - **crest_lines**: Contains the script in C++ for extracting the principal direction and curvatures for each vertice.
 - **neural_network**: Contains the diffusionNet model.
 - **dataset**: Includes the dataset used for training and evaluation.
+(Download it from the link below)

 ## Setup and Dependencies
 To set up the project environment, follow these steps: